dfodeker/podAi/README.md

 - **Similarity Detection**: Uses NLP techniques such as Semantic Similarity with Transformer models, TF-IDF, and Siamese Networks to search through past interactions for input similar to the current user input.
 - **Topic Extraction**: Incorporates topic modeling techniques such as LDA, NMF, and BERTopic to determine the main theme of the conversation from similar past interactions.
 - **Emotion in Voice Synthesis**: Utilizes advanced speech synthesis technologies and prosody modification to create voices with depth and emotion, aspiring to match the quality of systems like Sonantic.
+- **Client application **: to interface with the project ans allow users use their own api tokens to interface with the services.

 ### Acknowledgments